insidethewall/Technical-test/README.md

 ## Getting started

-First, go to C folder and run the server:
+First, go to C folder, install dependencies (only needed the first time) and run the server:

 ```
 cd C
+npm install
 npm run dev
 ```